surveycto/decrypt/README.md

 Adnan|31|1
 ```

 Use the [item-at() function](https://docs.surveycto.com/02-designing-forms/01-core-concepts/09.expressions.html#Help_Forms_item-at) to retrieve this data.
-For example, if the field with the field plug-in has the *name* "decrypt", to retrieve the name (the first piece of data) from that list, use this expression:
+For example, if the field with the field plug-in has the *name*, "decrypt", to retrieve the name (the first piece of data) from that list, use this expression:

 ```
 item-at('|', ${decrypt}, 0)